Students who canceled ill-fated spring break trip say they aren't getting refunds

 Gleenblatt said the company seemed unprepared for the pandemic and had no contingency plans, a view shared by three other parents whose children canceled their trips.
 The families asked not to be named for fear of being harassed online.

-One New York mother of a Syracuse University student said she felt “left out in the cold” when she asked JusCollege officials what their plans were if students got sick.
+A woman from New York, the mother of a Syracuse University student, said she felt "left out in the cold" when she asked JusCollege officials what their plans were if students got sick.

 "JusCollege is preying on ignorant seniors that just want to go away for their last hooray and get drunk," she said.

 Her daughter and many of her friends canceled, but Syracuse University confirmed that some of its students did go on the trip in which the UT Austin students fell ill.
-Syracuse did not say whether any of their students were sickened.
+Syracuse didn't say whether any of its students got sick.

-One parent of a UT Austin student said it was a struggle to get in contact with the company before the trip, but she finally received a response on Facebook Messenger.
+A parent of a UT Austin student said that it was a struggle to get in contact with the company before the trip but that she finally got a response on Facebook Messenger.

 Her daughter canceled, but she said she understood why some students went.